-The Sequence Block Number (word 0) is an index value used to signal to the SLC processor that a new block is ready for processing.
+The Block Sequence Number (word 0) is an index value used to signal to the PLC processor that a new block is ready for processing.
 The ladder logic must recognize a change in this value and process the data encapsulated in the input image.
+The block contains the data received on each port and status data.
+The length of data received on each port is contained in two words in each block transferred from the module.
+The ladder logic handles all read data transferred from the communication ports to the processor.
+The simple ladder logic examples assume the received data block is less than or equal to maximum number of words for the interface.